 College stuff: Graduated from Columbia College, Columbia University with a B.A. in English.
 I was the third class of women accepted at the school.
 It went co-ed in 1983.
 Most of my best college buds I met the very first week of college.
 We’re FFL: friends for life.

-First job ever: babysitting.
+First job ever: Babysitting.
 Then assorted waitressing, coffee-making, switchboard-operating jobs.

 First book ever: Scooby Doo’s Guide to Life

-Dreaming big: would like to be able to hike up a very big mountain and camp at the top; play the violin in an orchestra; and train as a gourmet cook.
+Dreaming big: would like to be able to hike up a very big mountain and camp at the top; play the violin in an orchestra; write a movie; and train as a gourmet cook.
 But truth is, I had a dream that I could be a mom and a writer.
 And I’m doing just that.
 Blessings counted.